aezarebski/covid19db-figshare/README.md

 pip install -r requirements.txt
 ```

+Recall that you can use `python --version` to check which version of python you
+are running.
+If the virtual environment has been set up correctly you should
-To actually download the database run the following commands.
+have a version `3.x` when it has been activated.
+To actually download the
+database run the following command.

 ```
 python src/main.py